cwestwater/cwestwater.github.io/_posts/2017-10-08-Terraform-Part-2.md

 # Setup Terraform for vSphere

+Open up Visual Studio Code and create a new file called `main.tf` in the folder `C:\Terraform`.
+If you have added `C:\Terraform` to your Path environment variable save `main.tf` anywhere you like, but of course the best place for all of your Terrform files is source control...

 The first thing we need to do is specify the vSphere provider and use it to connect to vCenter.
 This is pretty easy:

 ~~~ ruby